golemfactory/golem-sdk-cli/README.md

 | URL to registry.golem.network      | automatically resolved       | `https://registry.golem.network/v1/image/download?tag=golem-examples/blender:2.80&https=true` |                                                                                                   |
 | URL to arbitrary download location | hash is needed               | `https://example.com/my-image`                                                                |                                                                                                   |

-If hash is not provided or resolved, you will get a warning that the manifest will not be usable until you provide it manually.
+If the hash is not provided or resolved, you will get a warning that the manifest will not be usable until you provide it manually.

 ### Adding outbound URLs

-In order to be able to access the internet from Golem network, your application needs to declare the outbound URLs it will be using inside its manifest.
+To be able to access the internet from the Golem network, your application needs to declare the outbound URLs it will be using inside its manifest.

 There is a default set of URLs that providers may allow your application to use ([default whitelist](https://github.com/golemfactory/ya-installer-resources/tree/main/whitelist)).
-In order to use URLs from outside of this whitelist, you need to provide a signed manifest that can be validated by certificates issued by Golem.
+To use URLs from outside of this whitelist, you need to provide a signed manifest that can be validated by certificates issued by Golem.

 **NOTE:** Currently there is no process for obtaining the certificate needed to validate the manifest signature.
 Please contact us on [Discord](https://chat.golem.network) if you need to use URLs outside the default whitelist.